loader2

 PRE-OPEN SESSION INTRODUCED IN EQUITY DERIVATIVES (F&O) SEGMENT

-National Stock Exchange of India Limited (NSE) & Bombay Stock Exchange (BSE) have announced the introduction of Pre-Open Sessions in the Equity Derivatives (F&O) Segment starting December 8, 2025.
+National Stock Exchange of India Limited (NSE) & Bombay Stock Exchange (BSE) have announced the introduction of Pre-Open Sessions in the Equity Derivatives (F&O) Segment implemented since December 8, 2025.

 This move follows the directions issued by SEBI via its Circular dated May 29, 2025.
 You can alternatively refer our previous article on Measures for Enhancing Trading Convenience and Strengthening Risk Monitoring in Equity Derivatives for more detailed information.